STEAMentor Night Co-Coordinator

 Lori counts her High School Science teacher, Ms. Ginger Coleman, as a woman who inspires her.
 In addition to her responsibilities at SWOSU and with camp, Lori is the Lt.
 Governor for Division 17 of Texas-Oklahoma Kiwanis; a Girl Scout Leader; a community leader; and mother of twins.
 In her spare time, her favorite hobby is Genealogy Research.

-*** Broken component *** Camper & Family Coordinator: Mrs. Adina Foust is the Administrative Assistant for the Dean in the SWOSU College of Pharmacy.
-Adina joined the camp team in 2015.
-In her camp role, she gathers teacher nominations, student applications, and camp forms.
-She also communicates with camper families and helps host Enrichment Day.
 Adina holds a Master of Social Work degree from the University of Oklahoma.
-She started her adult life pursuing psychology and social work, and she worked as a social worker for 10 years.
+She started her adult life pursuing psychology and social work, working as a social worker for ten years.
 She had her third child at age 34, and at the time, she was working for adult protective services at DHS.
 She enjoyed social work but wanted a job that allowed more flexibility to be a mom.
-She found a job at SWOSU that fit her family’s needs, and it has been a blessing.
+She found a job at SWOSU that fit her family’s needs and has been a blessing.

 When asked why STEAM is important, Adina says, “Our world runs on STEAM.
 (Pun intended.
 HA! 😊) STEAM answers so many questions about how our world works and helps to improve the lives of everyone in one way or another.”
-She says, too, that women who pursue their goals/dreams in spite of adversity and haters inspire her, and she especially loves Kathrine Switzer’s story.
-Switzer was the first woman to run in and complete the Boston marathon as a numbered entrant 5 years before women were allowed to run the Boston Marathon officially.
-Adina’s favorite quote from Switzer is “Life is for participating, not for spectating.”
+She says, too, that women who pursue their goals/dreams despite adversity and haters inspire her, and she especially loves Kathrine Switzer’s story.
+Switzer was the first woman to run in and complete the Boston Marathon as a numbered entrant five years before women were officially allowed to run the Boston Marathon.
+Adina’s favorite quote from Switzer is, “Life is for participating, not for spectating.”

-Outside of camp, Adina is very active with girls and boys in the Boy Scouts of America and has served as the Scoutmaster for a Boy Scouts of America (BSA) girl troop for the last few years and as assistant den leader for a cub scout Bear den.
+Outside of camp, Adina is active with girls and boys in the Boy Scouts of America and has served as the Scoutmaster for a Boy Scouts of America (BSA) girl troop for the last few years and as assistant den leader for a cub scout Bear den.
 In 2022, she received the City of Weatherford Roots & Wings Award for her BSA leadership.
 She keeps busy with her three children and their extracurricular activities, including a son who currently attends SWOSU.
 In her spare time, she enjoys exercising, specifically running (she has run marathons), and she has been an active member at the YMCA for over 20 years.

 Growing up, Kathy lived in 8 different states and Okinawa as a child – finally settling in Terre Haute, Indiana, after her father retired from the Air Force.
 Kathy and her husband, Steve, have lived in Weatherford since 1990.
 Besides math and her husband, Kathy’s other interests are her two grown sons, spending time with friends and family, reading, and enjoying nature.
 She hopes to spend more time traveling – after camp!

 Gina counts Frances Arnold, the 2018 recipient of the Nobel Prize in Chemistry and Barbara McClintock, the 1983 Nobel Laureate who discovered mobile genetic elements, as women who inspire her.
 In her spare time, she enjoys reading science fiction and fantasy books.
-Gina also likes to be outside with her three dogs and two cats and enjoys traveling with family.
+Gina also enjoys being outside with her three dogs and two cats and traveling with family.

-LG originally planned on becoming a criminal prosecutor and majored in English for that reason; she soon learned, however, that her passion was in the teaching of writing (thanks to her work with the Kentucky Governor’s School for the Arts program) instead.
+For that reason, LG originally planned on becoming a criminal prosecutor and majoring in English; she soon learned, however, that her passion was teaching writing (thanks to her work with the Kentucky Governor’s School for the Arts program) instead.
 She has long enjoyed working with people in other fields, and the interconnectedness of all the STEAM fields is what draws her to this camp and its mission.
-At the root of STEAM is the importance of connecting, communicating, and helping other people; working across a variety of fields allows people to share their strengths and solve important problems in the world.
+At the root of STEAM is the importance of connecting, communicating, and helping other people; working across various fields allows people to share their strengths and solve important problems worldwide.
 LG is originally from Louisville, Kentucky, and the Kentucky Derby is her favorite holiday (yes, it IS a holiday).
 She is married with a school-aged son, and she loves to read, write creative nonfiction, watch movies with her family, and spend time outdoors.

 Special Events Coordinator: Dr. Sally Drinnon is the Introductory Pharmacy Practice Experience Coordinator, Interprofessional Education (IPPE) Coordinator, and the Seminar Course Coordinator at the SWOSU College of Pharmacy.
-After serving as a STEAMentor for many years, Sally joined the STEAM Team to lead the goal-setting and reflection activities for campers.
-She also coordinates the food for the Family Picnic during camp.
+After serving as a STEAMentor for many years, Sally joined the STEAM Team to lead campers' goal-setting and reflection activities.
+She also co-coordinates the STEAMentor Workshop and provides food for the Family Picnic during camp.
 During camp, Sally also leads a pharmacy workshop with her husband, Dr. Steve Drinnon.
 Sally earned a B.S. in Pharmacy from SWOSU and is a registered pharmacist in the states of OK, TX, & FL.
 She also serves as co-advisor of the Phi Delta Chi Fraternity (a co-ed pharmacy organization) with her husband and Dr. Lisa Appeddu.

 Sally counts her sister, Anna Maloy, as a woman who has inspired her because her sister is a pharmacist who inspired Sally to pursue pharmacy as a career.
 What’s more, Sally has only ever worked in pharmacy.
 She started at 15 years old as a clerk in a local drug store, then became a technician, intern, and, finally, a pharmacist.
 Sally has two grown children with careers in the Arts & Humanities – one who is involved in camp (Jillian Drinnon).

 Arts & Humanities Liaison: Dr. Taylor Orgeron is an Assistant Professor of English in the Department of Language and Literature at SWOSU.
-She became an Arts & Humanities Liaison for camp in Fall 2019 and offers planning suggestions for arts and humanities camp programming as well as potential places for the camp planning team to share their work with others via conferences and publication opportunities.
-Taylor earned a B.A. in Humanities & Social Thought from Northwestern State University, Master of Humanities from the University of Dallas, and Ph.D. in English from Louisiana State University.
+She became an Arts & Humanities Liaison for camp in Fall 2019 and offers planning suggestions for arts and humanities camp programming and potential places for the camp planning team to share their work with others via conferences and publication opportunities.
+Taylor earned a B.A. in Humanities & Social Thought from Northwestern State University, a Master of Humanities from the University of Dallas, and a Ph.D. in English from Louisiana State University.

-Growing up, playing video games was Taylor’s favorite pastime, especially when her younger brother would join in.
+Playing video games was Taylor’s favorite pastime growing up, especially when her younger brother joined in.
 In college, Taylor originally majored in Computer Science with plans to be a video game developer.
-She switched her major to Humanities because she became interested in how video games could be used as an educational tool, and she wanted to learn more about the storytelling power of games.
+She switched her major to Humanities because she became interested in how video games could be used as an educational tool and wanted to learn more about the storytelling power of games.
 Taylor sees video games as the perfect embodiment of STEAM—it is a medium that combines stories, art, math, physics, engineering, and computer code to create a playable world.
-She has written and helped design a variety of video games for educational and entertainment purposes, and she still works as a freelance writer for indie game studios today, along with teaching first-year writing and writing for digital media to college students at SWOSU.
+She has written and helped design various video games for educational and entertainment purposes, and she still works as a freelance writer for indie game studios today, along with teaching first-year writing and writing for digital media to college students at SWOSU.
 Taylor added a workshop to teach campers about creating stories for video games, starting with the 2021 SAGE STEAM Camp.